This article is synchronized and updated to xLog by Mix Space

 }

-Add the following Python code at the end of the training script.
+Add the following Python code at the end of your training script.

 sender = "[email protected]" # Configure the sending email address

-sender_name = "s1" # Define the sender's name, here I set it as the server name
+sender_name = "s1" # The name of the sender, defined as the server name here

-passwd = "xxxxxxx" # Email password, if it is a QQ email, it is the authorization code
+passwd = "xxxxxxx" # Email password, if it's a QQ email, it's the authorization code

-server = "smtphz.qiye.163.com" # The server for sending emails, for QQ email it is smtp.qq.com
+server = "smtphz.qiye.163.com" # The server of the sending email, for QQ email it's smtp.qq.com

-port = 465 # The port number for sending emails, usually this one
+port = 465 # The port number of the sending email, usually this one

 subject = "train on s3" # Email subject